Skip to main content

 • Helping you understand your job expectations and how your position aligns with the TCU mission

-• Equipping your with the tools, resources, and relationships you need to succeed in your new role
+• Equipping you with the tools, resources, and relationships you need to succeed in your new role

 • Aligning expectations, work, and evaluation strategy between new employees and supervising managers to ensure long-term success